limen/php-graflow/README.md

 ### In/Out node

-Node A has way to node B. A is B's in node and B is A's out node.
+When node A has way to node B, A is B's in node and B is A's out node.

 ## Contract

 ### Define a graph in PHP array

+The first key must be the head node.

 ```PHP
 [